hellpig/WebSocket-Raspberry-Pi-robot/README.md

 - dual-shaft geared DC motor with a wheel attached on each side.
 An L bracket (from Adafruit) was used to connect it to the servo motor.
 - $13 USB speakers from Amazon.
 The Node.js code can easily be changed to use non-USB speakers, but USB speakers are great because they are powered through the USB!
 - $5 USB webcam from Amazon
 - Ayeway PD-2620W battery pack.
 The 26,800 mAh capacity is way more than we need, and we only used the 5 volts from any of the 3 blue USB ports, which have a 3-amp-total maximum.
 USB cables were used to power things.
 The cables can be spliced to more convenient wires that are thick and short enough to carry requires current.
 Grounds between USB cables were connected on a mini breadboard (the same one that had the DRV8833 and SN74AHCT125N) to create a common ground.
 The Raspberry Pi initially got a dedicated USB cable to power it (motors were powered from another cable from the same battery).
-Even so, when the DC motor was stalled or was not allowed to spin freely, the battery was likely delivering approximately its 3-amp limit, and the Raspberry Pi would not get enough voltage causing the webcam to not function well (though I partly blame the very cheap webcam).
+Even so, when the DC motor was stalled or was not allowed to spin freely, the battery was likely delivering approximately its 3-amp limit, and the Raspberry Pi would not get enough voltage causing the webcam to not function well (though I blame the very cheap webcam because nicer webcams are less finicky).
 We fixed this by using a dedicated 2-amp battery for the Raspberry Pi.
 - 2 rigid (non-swivel) casters with a wheel diameter of 32 mm

 ![robot](robot.jpg)